davehochh/hellofixit/README_HELLOFIXIT.txt

 ---------------------------
 Loop through all jobs in the database and perform actions based on job status

-- Needs approval
+- needs_approval
 Send message to admin asking for approval

-* - Needs customer zip code
+- Needs customer zip code
 If we don't have a zip for the customer who sent the job, ask for one

 - Approved